 The shift work performed by many of our employees is exhausting and demands a lot from them.
-To lighten up the work and loyees various training courses right from the start and special such as Fit for Work or Ergoscouts, to help ease any tension.
+To lighten up the work and prevent potential risks at the workplace, BGM offers shift employees various training courses right from the start and special programs as part of the Health Passport.
+During breaks, employees can try out exercise programs close to the workplace, such as Fit for Work or Ergoscouts, to help ease any tension.